chendotjs/diy-l4lb/README.md

 ![](assets/2023-01-10-15-56-58-image.png)

 All the components are running as docker containers in the same host.
-Each container has a virtual ethernet interface attached to an unique docker bridge.
+Each container has a virtual ethernet interface attached to an unique docker bridge (172.255.255.0/24).

-Both backend-A and backend-B are [nginx hello demos](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello).
-There is
+Both backend-A and backend-B are [nginx hello demos](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello) which can handle HTTP requests.

 To make it simple, both the mac address and the ip address  are managed mannually and only vary in their last byte.